fattahzulikram/WOA7015-Alternative-Assessment/README.md

 - **Accuracy**: Achieves 81.53% overall accuracy with solid performance on both open-ended and closed-ended questions.
 - **Class Imbalance**: Almost 27% gap between weighted and macro F1 scores.
 The model struggles on rare answer types.
-- **Generative Metrics**: Solid BERT-1 and ROUGE-1 scores, which drop down for higher orders.
+- **Generative Metrics**: Solid BLEU-1 and ROUGE-1 scores, which drop down for higher orders.
 This is expected as most of the answers are short.
 - **Semantic Understanding**: An outstanding BERTScore (96.75%) indicates good semantic alignment.

+#### BioMedBLIP

+- **Exact Match**: Achieves 75.54% test set exact match accuracy, which falls short of the baseline.
+- **Semantic Understanding**: The high BERTScore (97%) indicates semantically correct answers even though the answers may not match with the dataset answers.
+- **Struggle with Spatial Reasonings**: The model struggled with spatial reasoning (left vs right, upper vs lower).
+- **Open-Ended Answer Issues**: Had cases where the order of the answers were not the same as the dataset, or missed punctuations, or generated ``x - ray'' where  the dataset says ``x-ray''.

 ## Requirements